^

 During intoxication, the patient develops a feeling of weakness or drowsiness, vomiting, dizziness, and diarrhea.

-To eliminate the disorders, it is necessary to perform gastric lavage, and also give the patient plenty of fluid and maintain a balance of water and electrolytes in the body.
+To eliminate the disorders, it is necessary to perform gastric lavage, as well as give the patient plenty of fluids and maintain the balance of water and electrolytes in the body.

 Interactions with other drugs